-And even after being diagnosed, doctors measure your progress on synthetic drugs by an out-dated TSH ‘test’, refusing to consider that the medicine seen as a one-size-fits-all helps a reported 7% of its users with total relief.
+And even after being diagnosed, doctors measure your progress on hypothyroidism medications by an out-dated TSH ‘test’, refusing to consider that the medication seen as a “one size fits all” helps a reported 7% of its users with total relief.
 Just 7%.
-And going by TSH alone isn’t accurate at all.
+And going by TSH alone isn’t accurate anyway.

-With it being the awareness month of this condition, I wanted to show that anyone can have an overactive, underactive or no thyroid at all, no matter what shape, size, colour and age they are.
-I wanted to give a voice to the many, many people who live with it worldwide, especially those where their doctors don’t give a crap about their on-going symptoms and treating them with what medicine works for them.
-Not what pharmaceutical companies push on doctors, or what works for a small minority.
+With it being the awareness month of thyroid conditions, I wanted to show that anyone can have an overactive, underactive or no thyroid at all, no matter what shape, size, colour and age they are.
+I wanted to give a voice to the many, many people who live with it worldwide, especially those where their doctors don’t give a care about their on-going symptoms and treating them with what medicine works for them.

 You can click on the hyperlinks in the above post to learn more and see references to information given.